multitudes/oldmultitudes.github.io/_posts/2019-04-09-Introducing ARKit3.markdown

 ## Visual Coherence Enhancements

 Depth of Field effect.
 The camera on the device always adjust to the environment so the content can now match the depth of field so the object blends perfectly in the environment.
 Additionally when you move the camera quickly the object get a motion blur.
-Two new API are HDREnvironmentalTextures and Camera Grain
+Two new API are HDREnvironmentalTextures and Camera Grain.

 With HDR or high dynamic range you can capture those highlights that make your content more vibrant.
 Every camera produces some grain and in low light it can be a bit heavier.
-With this API we can apply those same grain patterns on your virtual contents so it does not stand out
+With this API we can apply those same grain patterns on your virtual contents so it does not stand out.
 ``` swift
 class ARWorldTrackingConfiguration {
     var wantsHDREnvironmentTextures: Bool { get set }